Non-Euclidean Erd\H{o}s-Anning Theorems: Convex surfaces

-\begin{proof} Let the set of points be $S$.
-It lies within a ball of radius $D$ in $\mathbb{R}^3$.
-Subdivide the ball by a grid of cubes, of side length $O(D/\sqrt{n})$, positioned so that none of the given points lies on a cube boundary, and discretize the convex set intersected with the ball by replacing it with the set of cubes that it intersects.
-A cube $C$ that contains a point of $S$ must be part of this discretized set of cubes, but it also must touch (at least at a corner) a cube that is outside the set, because if all eight cubes corner-adjacent to $C$ intersected or were within the surface, then the convex hull of the intersection points in these cubes would entirely enclose $C$, preventing it from including any part of the convex surface.
-Therefore, $C$ is within $O(1)$ grid positions of a boundary square of the discretized set of cubes.
-Any axis-parallel line can cross only two boundary squares (one in each direction), so there are $O(n)$ such squares and $O(n)$ cubes that contain points of $S$.
-By choosing the grid size appropriately, we can ensure that fewer than $n/2$ cubes contain points of $S$, and therefore that some cube, of side length $O(D/\sqrt{n})$, contains at least three points of $S$.
-We consider two cases: \begin{itemize} \item If the convex surface is non-degenerate (it bounds a convex set with non-empty interior), then by \cref{lem:close-2-of-3}, two of these three points are connected by a path in space, disjoint from the interior of the given convex set, of length $O(D/\sqrt{n})$, and hence are at geodesic distance $O(D/\sqrt{n})$ on the convex surface. \item Otherwise, the convex surface is a double-covered two-dimensional convex set, two of the three points are on the same side of the double cover, and these two points can be connected directly by a segment of length $O(D/\sqrt{n})$. \end{itemize} In either case, we have two points at geodesic distance $O(D/\sqrt{n})$. \end{proof}
+\begin{proof} Let the set of points be $S$, and let the convex surface be the boundary of a set $K$ (or the double cover of a set $K$), embedded in $\mathbb{R}^3$.
+By assumption, $S$ lies within a ball $B$ of radius~$D$ in $\mathbb{R}^3$.
+Subdivide the ball by a grid of cubes, of side length $O(D/\sqrt{n})$, positioned so that none of the given points lies on a cube boundary, and let $\Box$ denote the set of cubes in this grid whose intersection with $B\cap K$ is non-empty and includes at least one non-vertex point of the cube.
+Each point in $S$ is contained in at least one cube $C\in\Box$.
+This cube $C$ must touch (at least at a corner) a grid cube that is outside $\Box$, because if all eight cubes corner-adjacent to $C$ belonged to $\Box$, the intersection points of these eight cubes with $B\cap K$ would have a convex hull that entirely encloses~$C$, preventing $C$ from containing any boundary points of~$K$.
+Therefore, $C$ is within $O(1)$ grid positions of a boundary square of the union of cubes $\cup\Box$.
+But $\cup\Box$ is orthogonally convex -- any axis-parallel line can cross only two boundary squares (one in each direction) -- so it has $O(n)$ boundary squares.
+Therefore there are also $O(n)$ cubes near these squares that contain points of $S$.
+By choosing the grid size appropriately, we can adjust the constant factors in this $O(n)$ bound and ensure that fewer than $n/2$ cubes contain points of $S$.
+With this adjustment, some cube $C\in\Box$, of side length $O(D/\sqrt{n})$, contains at least three points of $S$.
+We consider two cases: \begin{itemize} \item If the convex surface is non-degenerate (it bounds a convex set with non-empty interior), then by \cref{lem:close-2-of-3}, two of these three points are connected by a path in space, disjoint from the interior of the given convex set, of length $O(D/\sqrt{n})$, and hence are at geodesic distance $O(D/\sqrt{n})$ on the convex surface. \item Otherwise, the convex surface is a double-covered two-dimensional convex set, two of the three points are on the same side of the double cover, and these two points can be connected directly within $C$ by a geodesic segment of length $O(D/\sqrt{n})$. \end{itemize} In either case, we have two points at geodesic distance $O(D/\sqrt{n})$. \end{proof}

-The example of an integer grid on a flat plane shows that the bound of \cref{lem:convex-close} is tight.
+The example of a square grid of $\sqrt{n}\times\sqrt{n}$ points on a flat plane, scaled to have diameter~$D$, shows that \cref{lem:convex-close} is tight.

 \begin{theorem} If a set $S$ of points of a convex surface has integer distances and diameter $D$, then $|S|=O(D^{4/3})$. \end{theorem}